 Perhaps the biggest reason that people opt for a virtual private network (or VPN) is to afford them greater privacy when online.
 No one likes to feel that their privacy is being violated.
 With a VPN, you can easily mask your online activity and throw Big Brother off your scent.
 But which is the best VPN for you?

 VPNs have become more popular than ever with everyday internet users because they make monitoring your online activity a whole lot harder.

 A VPN is a group of computers that operate as a network and which you can access from your computer or mobile device.
-Your traffic is then funneled through the VPN, which takes your private network and extends it across a public network, keeping your IP address and data are encrypted and hidden.
+Your traffic is then funneled through the VPN, which takes your private network and extends it across a public network, keeping your IP address and data encrypted and hidden.

 The idea of a VPN is that it blocks access to your IP address information, essentially giving you a blank slate while you browse.…In theory, at least.